dpkass/nand2tetris/README.md

 # nand2tetris

 This is my version of the nand2tetris project.
-I did it as part of my Universitz studies, but thought I'd upload it for ppl to use, if they have issues.
+I did it as part of my University studies, but thought I'd upload it as inspo.

 All of the projects, which are to be programmed in a language of your choosing, I used Java.